KS1/HW06-WeatherDashboard/README.md

 Screenshots:

-## Complted Tasks
+## Completed Tasks

+1. Created weather dashboard with form inputs.
+2. Created code to see the weather outlook for multiple cities.
+3. Created code to search for a city.
+4. Created code to view future weather conditions for that city.
+5. Created code to show a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.
+6. Created code to selct a city in the search history.
-Used the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
+7. Used the OpenWeather API to retrieve weather data for cities.

-Used `localStorage` to store any persistent data.
+8. Used `localStorage` to store and persistent cities data.

 Worked on below user story -